couchbaselabs/Robo.Mvvm/README.md

 ## Navigation<a href="navigation"></a>

-Navigation from one _ViewModel_ to another is extremely simple...
+Navigation from one _ViewModel_ to another is very simple.
+Below are samples, using 'Navigation' for an 'INavigationService' resolution, we are able to perform several actions.

 ### Push
 ```csharp